 An aerial survey was conducted during September 2022 in unit 252.
-The survey generated a sample size of 44 sheep classified as 7 rams, 33 ewes, and 4 lambs.
-In comparison, the 2020 aerial survey yielded a total of 87 sheep classified as 18 rams, 67 ewes, and 2 lambs.
+The survey generated a sample size of 44 sheep classified as 7 rams:33 ewes:4 lambs.
+In comparison, the 2020 aerial survey yielded a total of 87 sheep classified as 18 rams:67 ewes:2 lambs.

-Modeling of the Stonewall Mountain (Unit 252) population is challenging due to the continual movement of bighorn sheep between Stonewall Mountain and areas further within the NTTR.
-Currently, the Nevada Department of Wildlife and NTTR personnel are coordinating a test and remove project to combat the spread of Mycoplasma ovipneumoniae.
-"Super shedders" are believed to persist in the population, spreading the disease to newborn lambs causing poor recruitment rates.
+Modeling of the Unit 252 Stonewall Mountain population is challenging due to the continual movement of bighorn sheep between Stonewall Mountain and areas further within the NTTR.
+Currently, the NDOW and the NTTR personnel are coordinating a test and remove project to combat the spread of Mycoplasma ovipneumoniae (M. ovi).
+M. ovi "super shedders" are believed to persist in the population, spreading the disease to newborn lambs causing poor recruitment rates.
 By collaring and testing these animals, biologists can find these super shedders and remove them from the population.
 Based on the disease, past predation and almost no recruitment into the population, Unit 252 is experiencing a decreasing trend.